tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-_animation_and_transformation.md

 <figure>
   <img src="{{ site.url }}/img/pitl04/wikimedia-backup/TrigonometryTriangle.svg" />
   <figcaption>
     A simple trigonometric triangle.
-Note the naming of each side relative to the right angle.<br />
+Note the naming of each side relative to angle A.<br />
     TheOtherJesse [Public domain], <a href="https://commons.wikimedia.org/wiki/File:TrigonometryTriangle.svg">from Wikimedia Commons</a>
   </figcaption>
 </figure>